GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

 Save it to your local disk as `input.json` and open a command line interface (you don't need to login to Gluu's chroot).
-Issue this command replacing with proper values between the angle brackets:
+Issue this command, replacing with proper values between the angle brackets:

 ```
 $ curl -H 'Authorization: Bearer ...access token...' -H 'Content-Type: application/scim+json' -d @input.json -o output.json https://<host-name>/identity/restv1/scim/v2/Users`
 ```

-If your gluu server is protected by a self-signed certificate (as in the default installation) add the following switch:
+If your Gluu server is protected by a self-signed certificate (as in the default installation), add the following switch:

 `--cacert /opt/gluu-server-<glu-version>/etc/certs/httpd.crt`